 If you own a business, you should know the tax rules for buying a SUV or a truck.
 You can and should deduct the operating expense of your vehicle if you use it for your business.
 But you can also deduct the cost of your SUV or truck as well.

-As an SUV owner and a small business owner, this article will highlight the latest automobile tax deduction rules for 2023 and beyond.
+As an SUV owner and a small business owner, this article will highlight the latest automobile tax deduction rules for 2025 and beyond.
+New cars, trucks, and SUVs, are incredibly expensive nowadays due to elevated inflation.

 SUV And Truck Tax Deduction Rules For A Business